loopy3025/simplegit/_posts/2016-03-02-i-kind-of-get-git-now.md

 #### Working With Git

+This section describes making some simple changes to a file and how branches manage these changes.

-Go back to your command line interface.
-Type: git checkout -b demo The “-b” is a parameter.
+* Go back to your command line interface.
+Type: git checkout -b demo
+ * The “-b” is a parameter.
 Most commands have different parameters which are detailed in the git documentation.
-Cmder will show you are in a new branch.
-You can also type git status Completely close out your command window.
+ * Cmder will show you are in a new branch.
+You can also type git status
-Open a new command window and navigate to your repo’s folder.
+* Completely close out your command window and then open a new command window.
+Navigate to your repo’s folder.
-You will note that the branch you are in persists even when the window is closed.
+ * We did this so you can note that the branch you are in persists even when the window is closed.
+Almost everything you do is a state that is saved somewhere in the git directory.
-Navigate to your folder in Windows Explorer and create a new folder called “demo_yourname” where “yourname” is your first name.
+* Navigate to your folder in Windows Explorer and create a new folder called “demo_yourname” where “yourname” is your first name.
 Then, inside that folder, create a text file called “demo.txt”
-In that text file, write “Hello world!”
+* In that text file, write “Hello world!”
-In your command line, type:  git status
+* In your command line, type:  git status
-You will note that your new folder has been detected by git as something with changes.
+ * You will note that your new folder has been detected by git as something with changes.
 These files are NOT being tracked as an actual change, though.
 It will not automatically do this.
-In this way, you can ignore changes in other parts of your project while focusing on changes in other sections.
+`* In this way, you can ignore changes in other parts of your project while focusing on changes in other sections.
-Type:  git diff HEAD
+* Type:  git diff HEAD
-You will see no changes listed.
+ * You will see no changes listed.
-Type:  git add .
+* Type:  git add .
-The “.” tells git to add all changes.
+ * The “.” tells git to add all changes.
 You could have also typed:  git add demo_yourname
-In cmder, note that the branch name has turned red, denoting that there are changes on the branch. git status will tell you what has changed.
+* In cmder, note that the branch name has turned red, denoting that there are changes on the branch. git status will tell you what has changed.
-Type:  git diff HEAD
+* Type:  git diff HEAD
-You will see your changes printed and it will look like a patch file It is actually possible to use the diff command to output actual patch files using different options
+ * You will see your changes printed and it will look like a patch file
+ * It is actually possible to use the diff command to output actual patch files using different options
-Type:  git commit -m “Initial creation of my demo file.”
+* Type:  git commit -m “Initial creation of my demo file.”
-The text inside the quotes can be anything you want describing the work you did.
+ * The text inside the quotes can be anything you want describing the work you did.
-Type: git checkout master
+* Type: git checkout master
-You are now on the master branch
+ * You are now on the master branch
-Type:  dir
+* Type:  dir
-The /demo_yourname folder should be gone.
+ * The /demo_yourname folder should be gone.
 This is because we have switched to the master branch which has none of the changes we made on the demo branch.
-Type: git checkout demo
+* Type: git checkout demo
-The /demo_yourname folder should have returned.
+ * The /demo_yourname folder should have returned.
-Type: git checkout master one more time.
+* Type: git checkout master one more time.
-Type: git merge demo
+* Type: git merge demo
-This takes all the committed changes from your demo branch and makes them to the files on the master branch.
+ * This takes all the committed changes from your demo branch and makes them to the files on the master branch.
-Type:  dir
+* Type:  dir
-You should see your files now.
+ * You should see your files now.
 Master and demo should now be identical.
-Type: git checkout demo
+* Type: git checkout demo
-In your demo.txt file, add another line, perhaps “Hello to you too!”
+* In your demo.txt file, add another line, perhaps “Hello to you too!”
-In your command line, type these commands, noting what happens each time: git status git add . git diff HEAD git commit -m “Added a line to the demo.txt”
+* In your command line, type these commands, noting what happens each time:
+ * git status
+ * git add .
+ * git diff HEAD
+ * git commit -m “Added a line to the demo.txt”
-You wouldn’t normally commit after every little change, of course.
-This is just for demonstration. git checkout master
+ * You wouldn’t normally commit after every little change, of course.
+This is just for demonstration.
+ * git checkout master
-Note that, in your text editor, the line you added to demo.txt has probably been removed! git merge demo
+  * Note that, in your text editor, the line you added to demo.txt has probably been removed!
+ * git merge demo
-And it probably has now returned, because you merged the changes from the demo branch.
+  * And it probably has now returned, because you merged the changes from the demo branch.

-Working with the Remote
+#### Working with the Remote

 You’ll eventually want to push your changes to a remote repository, whether it’s in the ITS github or Acquia.
 When you do your push, you do so by name.

 Navigate to the remote repository on the Github website.
 You will see that your demo folder is not up there.
 Example: https://github.com/ny/opwdd.ny.gov
 In git, checkout the demo branch:  git checkout demo
 Type:  git push github HEAD